How To Launch Marketplace For Services the Right Way

 Transaction Business Model- Under this business model, the service marketplace generally takes a fixed cut out of all the transactions made on the platform.
 Hence, the more transactions an app makes, the more a business owner would earn.
 Customers generally like this model because they can freely browse on the portal and only have to give the business money when they actually make a transaction.
 This means there is no upfront cost of joining the platform and entry is free.

-Subscription Based Model- Like the name suggests, in a subscription model a customer has to pay a monthly or yearly subscription fees.
+Subscription-Based Model- Like the name suggests, in a subscription model a customer has to pay a monthly or yearly subscription fees.
 Hence, the customers have to pay on a recurring basis, and the amount they pay is then used towards any service they want to avail on the platform.
 This business model is generally good for customers when they use an app frequently.
 If the use of the app is frequent, the benefits, in the long run, will outgrow the amount of subscription paid.
 This model is also great for the business because they get a fixed amount of recurring income.
 The biggest benefit of this model is that once a customer starts paying a subscription fee, they are less willing to opt-out.
-Many customers also forget to pause their subscription and then don’t bother cancelling the same.
+Many customers also forget to pause their subscription and then don’t bother canceling the same.

 Sign-Up Fees Model- In this model, a customer is charged when they join the platform.
 The same is called a sign-up fee.
 It’s really important to sell the vision of the business to the customers if you want them to pay these sign-up fees.
 The biggest drawback of the model is that once a customer joins, it can become difficult to scale the model, hence you might have to look for other ways of monetization.

-Lead Based Model- In a lead based model, suppliers are generally the ones who pay.
+Lead-Based Model– In a lead-based model, suppliers are generally the ones who pay.
 In this model, a customer puts a request for a service on the platform.
 Service providers or professionals who are interested can then send out bids for customers.
 The customer then selects one person who will provide the service.
 Thumbtack is one of the businesses that work on this model.
 The benefit here is that you can gain a large user base really fast with this model.
 This happens because you are not asking your customers to pay.
 This model is more beneficial for the customers than the suppliers.

 Going through all of these steps will bring you one step further to your dream service marketplace business.
 The business may seem complicated at first, but it is also intriguing and exciting.
 Following the guidelines listed above will help make the situation less complex and bring method to madness.
-Just make sure you have the right business model and treat each and every customer like they are your highest paying one and you will see success.
+Just make sure you have the right marketplace business model and treat each and every customer like they are your highest paying one and you will see success.